-Kovea Spider weights 2-3x more than the typical “top of the canister” stove, but those extra 3-4oz give a lot in return.
+- Kovea Spider weights 2-3x more than the typical “top of the canister” stove, but those extra 3-4oz give a lot in return.
 It is significantly more effective in sub-freezing conditions.
 The fuel line pre-heats the fuel insuring that all your fuel will be usable.
-It’s also more stable with larger pots and can be used with a windshield without danger of overheating the canister.
+It’s also more stable with larger pots and can be used with a full windshield without danger of overheating the canister.

 There are a number of integrated Pot/Stove styles.
 JetBoil was the first company with these sorts of stove and has a larger variety of options.
 I think this is an interesting system, but the step-in weight is sufficiently high that even with it’s higher fuel efficiently, none of the JetBoil stoves systems is able to beat my canister stove + pot + fuel for total carry weight when being used is real (read windy) conditions, and I don’t like being locked into one pot.
 A nice alternative is the Ocelot windscreen from FlatCat Gear which can combine a heat exchange mug with several of the stoves listed above producing a system which is more fuel efficient that most of the commercial integrated systems AND is easily removed allowing you to use a variety of pots with your stove.